vtori37/e-commerce_backend/README.md

 * DB_USER=[your username]
 * DB_PW=[your password]

-3. Once you have finished inputting your information, open the command line and run the code 'npm install'.
+3. Once you have finished inputting your information, open the command line and run the code "npm install".
-4. Once the installation is complete, go into MySQL and run 'source db/schema.sql'.
+4. Once the installation is complete, go into MySQL and run "source db/schema.sql".
-5. You can then seed the database by running 'npm run seed'.
+5. You can then seed the database by running "npm run seed".
 5. To start the application, type "node server.js" in the root of the directory of the project.